pingcap/docs/ticdc/ticdc-avro-protocol.md

 Avro does not generate DDL events downstream.
 It checks whether a schema changes each time a DML event occurs.
 If a schema changes, Avro generates a new schema and registers it with the Schema Registry.
 If the schema change does not pass the compatibility check, the registration fails.
 Avro does not resolve any schema compatibility issues.

-Note that, even if the schema change passes the compatibility check and the new version is registered, the data producers and consumers still need to perform an upgrade to ensure normal running of the system.
+Note that, even if a schema change passes the compatibility check and a new version is registered, the data producers and consumers still need to perform an upgrade to ensure normal running of the system.

 Assume that the default compatibility policy of Confluent Schema Registry is `BACKWARD` and add a non-empty column to the source table.
 In this situation, Avro generates a new schema but fails to register it with Schema Registry due to compatibility issues.
 At this time, the changefeed enters error state.